* This is the Consumer Version. *

 The swelling caused by this infection may block the airway and lead to difficulty breathing and death.
 Because children have a smaller airway than adults, epiglottitis is much more dangerous in children but can also be fatal in adults.

 Children with epiglottitis often have bacteria in the bloodstream (bacteremia), which sometimes spreads the infection to the lungs, the joints, the tissues covering the brain (meninges), the sac around the heart, or the tissues beneath the skin.

 In children, symptoms develop suddenly, and fatal narrowing of the larynx can occur within a few hours of the start of symptoms.
 Symptoms include severe throat pain, difficulty swallowing, pain with swallowing, fever, drooling, and a muffled voice.
 Because the infection is in the epiglottis, the back of the throat often does not appear infected.
 As swelling of the epiglottis starts to narrow the airway, the child first begins to make a squeaking noise when breathing in (stridor) and then has progressively worse trouble breathing.
 The condition progresses rapidly.

 In adults, symptoms are similar to those of children, including sore throat, fever, difficulty swallowing, and drooling, but symptoms usually take more than 24 hours to develop.
 Because the adult airway is larger, blockage of the airway is less common and less sudden.
+However, the airway can still become blocked, and adults may die if diagnosis and treatment are delayed.
 Often, there is no visible inflammation in the throat.
 Thus, when people have severe throat pain but a normal-appearing throat, doctors may suspect they have epiglottitis.